 Four governments voted against the compromise deal - the UK, Denmark, the Netherlands and Sweden, German ARD television reported.
 They wanted the EU to make deeper cuts.

 The Economic Secretary to the UK Treasury, Nicky Morgan, said the deal showed that Prime Minister David Cameron's influence was "genuinely bearing down on EU spending".

 "However, the final budget wasn't low enough to gain UK backing.
 When governments and families across Europe are taking difficult decisions to make savings, it would be wrong and irresponsible for the EU to not show similar restraint," he said.

-The deal was reached early on Tuesday after 16 hours of negotiation, and still requires final approval from the parliament and EU ministers next week.'Step in right direction'
+The deal was reached early on Tuesday after 16 hours of negotiation, and still requires final approval from the parliament and EU ministers next week.

 The UK Conservative leader in Europe, Richard Ashworth MEP, welcomed "what is an effective freeze of the EU budget - headline spend is still set to fall by 6%".

 He said that "alongside the historic 3.8% reduction which we have secured on the EU's long-term budget, this is further evidence of us bringing genuine discipline to EU spending".

 "It is particularly welcome that money has been switched away from less-useful budget headings to the important areas of research and development, education, training and jobs," he added.
 He called the budget "a step in the right direction".